TodorBalabanov/Statistical-Data-Processing-with-R/README.md

-# Statistical-Data-Processing-with-R
+﻿# Statistical-Data-Processing-with-R
-Statistical Data Processing with R - a book in the series of lectures published by IICT BAS.
+Statistical Data Processing with R – a handbook for students in statistics.